If you took President Obama at his word, this was supposed to be a golden age for investigative journalism in America.

 I offer these sweeping claims as a prelude to my own story because, without it, I'm just a wild-eyed freelancer with a crazy tale.
 In the wider context of President Obama's treatment of the press, however, you might call me a poster boy for an era of darkness, delays, denials, and intimidation.

 In 2009, I learned that one of my dad's med school classmates had been accused of dealing prescription drugs.
 The 35-page indictment claimed that Dr. Paul Volkman—whom my dad remembered as a nerdy, bespectacled chess enthusiast—had, over the course of more than four years, made millions distributing more than 1.5 million pain pills.
-The scheme caused the overdose deaths of "at least 14 people If true, this made him one of the most prolific and deadly prescription drug dealers in US history.
+The scheme caused the overdose deaths of "at least 14 people," prosecutors said.
+If true, this made him one of the most prolific and deadly prescription drug dealers in US history.